 Here are five major ways social media impacts SEO:

 - Search rankings — social signals impact crucial quality and engagement data about your website, used by search algorithms.
+Bing and Yahoo (powered by Bing) put different weight on social signals than Google.

 - Content amplification — helping your website’s content find new and returning visitors beyond organic reach.